latifkabir/BrightSTAR/README.md

 - The Maker classes start with `TSt` and the corresponding root macro is inside `macros` directory.
 Each macro start with `Run` followed by corresponding maker class name (without `TSt`).
 The macros have extension `.C`.

 - All required shared objects are loaded from `rootlogon.C` file on `root` startup and not from the maker macros.
-Do not use symbolic link.
-Symbolic link is copied as symbolic link.

-- All batch farm job description files are inside `jobConfig/` and has the file name pattern `Sub` + Maker macro name (without Run prefix).
+- User configuration is defined in `config/config.cfg`.
+All batch farm job description files are inside `condor/`.

 Bright Scheduler